About Me

 Image of Dr. Michael Ann DeVito in a red dress

 Hi, I’m Michael Ann (she/her)!
-I am an incoming Assistant Professor of Computer Science and Communication Studies at Northeastern University, where I am building a lab that takes a transfeminist, community-focused, HCI-based approach to responsible AI and machine learning in the context of social computing systems.
+I am an Assistant Professor of Computer Science and Communication Studies at Northeastern University.
+I direct the Sociotechnical Equity and Agency Lab, where we take a transfeminist, community-focused, HCI-based approach to responsible AI and machine learning in the context of social computing systems.

 I am currently building out my lab and am open to new collaborations, especially around Human-Centered Machine Learning & AI, health, and AI/ML policy/regulation.
-Starting this fall, I will also be accepting graduate students through the Computer Science program in the Khoury College of Computer Sciences and the Interdisciplinary Design and Media program in the College of Arts, Media and Design.
 I primarily train students in qualitative computer science, design, and critical methods.

 I am an interdisciplinary social/behavioral scientist working in Human-Computer Interaction and Social Computing.
 I specialize in Human-Artificial Intelligence Collaboration in the context of social systems, especially social platforms.
 My research closes gaps in understanding between users and AI-driven social systems to enable sustainable, intentional, and mutually beneficial Human-AI collaboration.
 I develop and employ in-depth, qualitative, participatory methods to examine and address friction and distrust-inducing disconnects, often in the context of marginalized identity and communities.
 I contribute both new theory and practical design implications, drawing from and building on work in Human-Centered Computing (HCC), Computer Supported Cooperative Work (CSCW), Computer Mediated Communication (CMC), Social Computing, and Cognitive Psychology.